 Think You Might Have Vitiligo?
 Contact West Dermatology to Find Out

-Vitiligo is neither physically painful nor life threatening.
+Vitiligo is neither physically painful nor life-threatening.
 However, it can be socially and emotionally damaging.
-To learn more about your condition and treatment options, contact the caring staff at West Dermatology by filling out our online contact form or by calling 888-554-8740.
-We have locations in Arizona, Nevada, or California.
+To learn more about your condition and treatment options, contact the caring staff at West Dermatology by filling out our online contact form.
+With various locations throughout the southwestern United States, including Hillcrest, Las Vegas, Palm Springs, and more, West Dermatology has been serving families like yours for over 60 years.

 Next, read about treatment for Warts.